aliHassanrabia/black-Jack-game/README.md

 After that you can start playing again by arranging the amount of bit you want and press bit.

+Fisher-Yates Shuffle has been used refere to https://medium.com/swlh/the-javascript-shuffle-62660df19a5d

 ## Getting Started

 - Fork and Clone this repo